directus/directus/docs/extensions/installing-extensions.md

 **3. Update Docker Compose File**

-Open your `docker-compose.yml` file with the following to mount your extension into the Docker container:
+Open your `docker-compose.yml` file and add the following to mount your extension into the Docker container:

 ```yaml
 volumes: